phantommag/odin-recipes/README.md

 # odin-recipes
-this project is to tet my html skills
+this project is to test my html skills